omarsaleh19/-Data-Security-and-Cryptology-Kuznyechik/README.md

 # -📱🔒 Secure SMS Exchange Application
-This application provides secure SMS exchange by leveraging:

 🛡 Encryption-Decryption with Kuznyechik in CBC Mode: Ensures that your messages are securely encrypted and decrypted using the robust Kuznyechik algorithm in Cipher Block Chaining (CBC) mode.